Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Based on 0 reviews

-The spectrum of application of the drug is very wide, it is used and prescribed by doctors for the treatment of asthmatic diseases, allergic reactions.
+The range of uses of the medicine is very wide; it is used and prescribed by doctors for the treatment of asthmatic diseases and allergic reactions.

 About the drug